Red Teaming Deep Neural Networks with Feature Synthesis Tools: Benchmarking Feature Synthesis Tools

-\textbf{Feature Visualization:} Feature visualization techniques \cite{olah2017feature, mordvintsev2018differentiable} for neurons are based on optimizing an input under transformations to maximally activate a particular neuron in the network.
+\textbf{Feature Visualization:} Feature visualization techniques \cite{olah2017feature, mordvintsev2018differentiable} for neurons are based on producing inputs to maximally activate a particular neuron in the network.
 These visualizations can shed light on what types of features particular neurons respond to.
-These techniques have been used for developing mechanistic interpretations of networks via visualizations of neurons coupled with analysis of weights \cite{olah2020zoom, cammarata2020curve}.
-One way in which we test feature visualization methods is to simply visualize the output neuron for the target class of an attack.
+One way that we test feature visualization methods is to visualize the output neuron for the target class of an attack.
 However, we also test visualizations of inner neurons.
 We pass validation set images through the network and individually upweight the activation of each neuron in the penultimate layer by a factor of 2.
 Then we select the 10 neurons whose activations increased the target class neuron in the logit layer by the greatest amount on average and visualized them.
-We also tested both Fourier space \cite{olah2017feature} parameterizations and convolutional pattern-producing network (CPPN) \cite{mordvintsev2018differentiable} parameterizations.
+We also tested both Fourier space \cite{olah2017feature} parameterizations and convolutional pattern-producing network (CPPN) \cite{mordvintsev2018differentiable} image parameterizations.
 We used the Lucent library for visualization \cite{lucieri2020interpretability}.
 See \figref{fig:iffv_vis}, \figref{fig:tffv_vis}, \figref{fig:ippnfv_vis}, and \figref{fig:tppnfv_vis} for all inner Fourier, target neuron Fourier, inner CPPN, and target neuron CPPN feature visualizations respectively.

-\textbf{Adversarial Patch:} \citet{brown2017adversarial} attack and interpret networks by synthesizing adversarial patches.
+\textbf{Adversarial Patch:} \cite{brown2017adversarial} attack networks by synthesizing adversarial patches.
 As in \cite{brown2017adversarial}, we randomly initialize patches and optimize them under random transformations, different source images, random insertion locations, and total variation regularization.
 See \figref{fig:ap_vis} for all adversarial patches.

-\textbf{Robust Feature-Level Adversaries:} \citet{casper2021robust} observed that robust adversarial features can be used as interpretability and diagnostic tools.
-We try two variants of this method.

-First, we use the method from \citet{casper2021robust}.
-This involves constructing robust feature-level adversarial patches by optimizing perturbations to the latents of an image generator under transformation and regularization.
-See \figref{fig:rfla_vis} for all perturbation-based robust feature level adversarial patches.
+\textbf{Robust Feature-Level Adversaries:} \cite{casper2022robust} observed that robust adversarial features can be used as interpretability and diagnostic tools.
+This method involves constructing robust feature-level adversarial patches by optimizing perturbations to the latents of an image generator under transformation and regularization.
+See \figref{fig:rfla_vis} for all perturbation-based robust feature-level adversarial patches.